pagkly/Zed/Investopedia3/Substantially Equal Periodic Payment (SEPP).md

 You can use any qualified retirement account with a SEPP plan, with the exception of a [401(k)](https://www.investopedia.com/terms/1/401kplan.asp) you hold at your current employer.
 You set up the SEPP arrangement through a financial advisor or directly with an institution.

-You must, at the outset, choose among three IRS-approved methods for calculating your distributions from a SEPP: [amortization](https://www.investopedia.com/terms/a/amortization.asp), [annuitization](https://www.investopedia.com/terms/a/annuitization.asp), and [required minimum distribution](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp).
+You must, at the outset, choose among three IRS-approved methods for calculating your distributions from a SEPP: [[amortization]](https://www.investopedia.com/terms/a/amortization.asp), [[annuitization]](https://www.investopedia.com/terms/a/annuitization.asp), and [[required minimum distribution]](https://www.investopedia.com/terms/r/requiredminimumdistribution.asp).
 Each will result in a different calculated annual distribution.
 The amount you withdraw will be pre-determined and unchanged every year, at least with two of the three options.

 The IRS advises individuals to select the method that bests supports his or her financial situation.
 You're permitted to change the method you use once within the lifetime of the plan.
-Should you cancel the plan before the minimum [holding period](https://www.investopedia.com/terms/h/holdingperiod.asp) expires, you will have to pay the IRS all penalties it waived on the plan's distributions, plus interest.
+Should you cancel the plan before the minimum [[holding period]](https://www.investopedia.com/terms/h/holdingperiod.asp) expires, you will have to pay the IRS all penalties it waived on the plan's distributions, plus interest.

 ### The Amortization Method